 Lincoln MKS Overview

 This large, Ford Taurus-based sedan is outdated, cramped for its size, and not very competitive.
 The base nonturbo 3.6-liter V6 engine is available with front- or all-wheel drive but lacks refinement.
-An optional turbocharged 3.5-liter V6 with AWD only has plenty of power, with little loss in fuel economy.
-The suspension has three modes, none of which are ideal.
-Comfort mode results in some floating on undulations, but is otherwise mostly comfortable, whereas Sport mode is just stiff.
-Handling, while secure, lacks agility.
-The interior is well-finished, but the driving position and foot-well are narrow.
-A small opening limits the usefulness of the trunk, and a high rear deck limits visibility.
+An optional turbocharged 3.5-liter V6 with AWD only has plenty of power, with little sacrifice in fuel economy.
+The suspension has three modes, none of which provide exceptional ride comfort or sporty driving.
+Handling, though secure, lacks agility.
+The interior is well-finished, but the driving position and foot well are narrow.
+A small opening limits the usefulness of the trunk, and a high rear deck reduces visibility.
 The MyLincoln Touch system is distracting.
 Reliability has been below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).